acenet-arc/paraview-introduction/_episodes/07-work-lots-of-data.md

 Then we can see if it is running.
 A message similar to this should appear:
 ~~~
           JOBID     USER      ACCOUNT           NAME  ST  TIME_LEFT NODES CPUS TRES_PER_N MIN_MEM NODELIST (REASON)
-         431486  my_user        staff       paraview   R    2:59:58     1   40        N/A    256M cl005 (None)
+         431486  my_user        staff       paraview   R    2:59:58     1   40        N/A      2G cl005 (None)
 ~~~
 {: .source}

-This tells me that paraview is running (the 'R' under State, or ST), and that I am using 1 node.
+This tells us that Oaraview is running (the 'R' under State, or ST), and that I am using 1 node.
 The node here is given as **cl005**.
 This should be noted down, as it will be required in a moment.